Pest description, crop damage and life history

 Avoid planting in soils that are high in undecomposed organic matter, such as fields just coming out of pasture or that are very weedy.
 Use herbicides to kill cover crop strips 3 to 4 weeks before seeding.
 In soils amended with animal manures, allow adequate time for the manure to break down before planting, a minimum of 3 to 4 weeks.
 The smell of decomposing organic matter or manure attracts egg laying adult females.
 Avoid planting successive rotations of corn crops.

 Early spring-planted crops are more likely to be damaged when the soil is too cool for rapid germination and emergence.
-If serious infestations are expected, wait until the soil warms up in spring; or, if feasible, plant in fall while the soil is still warm.
+If serious infestations are expected, wait until the soil warms up in spring.
 When planting, use a chain drag or similar implement behind the drill to cover the seed row.
 Consider planting into a "stale" seedbed.
 Use an appropriate insecticide in the seed box at planting if problems are expected.

 Management-chemical control: HOME USE